IntuitiveWebSolutions/VimConf/README.md

 I use [pathogen](https://github.com/tpope/vim-pathogen "pathogen") for automatically adding the below bundles to the Vim runtimepath.
 To generate the documentation tags for each plugin, run :Helptags.

+For Tagbar to work well with JavaScript (and probably other languages), we **highly** recommend installing the latest version of [Exuberant Ctags](http://ctags.sourceforge.net/ "Exuberant Ctags").

 Setup
 -----